finbourne/lusid-sdk-java/sdk/docs/LegalEntitiesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // LegalEntitiesApi apiInstance = apiFactory.build(LegalEntitiesApi.class);

         LegalEntitiesApi apiInstance = ApiFactoryBuilder.build(fileName).build(LegalEntitiesApi.class);
         String idTypeScope = "idTypeScope_example"; // String | Scope of the legal entity identifier type.
         String idTypeCode = "idTypeCode_example"; // String | Code of the legal entity identifier type.
         String code = "code_example"; // String | Code of the legal entity under specified identifier type's scope and code.
 This together with stated identifier type uniquely   identifies the legal entity.
         SetLegalEntityPropertiesRequest setLegalEntityPropertiesRequest = new SetLegalEntityPropertiesRequest(); // SetLegalEntityPropertiesRequest | Request containing properties to set for the legal entity.
 Properties not specified in request will not be changed. try {
+            // uncomment the below to set overrides at the request level
+            // LegalEntity result = apiInstance.setLegalEntityProperties(idTypeScope, idTypeCode, code, setLegalEntityPropertiesRequest).execute(opts);

             LegalEntity result = apiInstance.setLegalEntityProperties(idTypeScope, idTypeCode, code, setLegalEntityPropertiesRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {